makeorbreak-io/enei-2018-fly/README.md

 * To compete:
 	* You have 2 throws, the best one counts
-	* The paper plane's trajectory should not be influenced by external factors
+	* The paper plane's trajectory should not be influenced by external factors that give it an unfair advantage
 	* You cannot use external tools to throw the plane

 * Draws: